 Based on this clarification of capitalist logic, several important points can be made:

 - The logic of complex economies is typically implemented through a mix of profit-driven markets and state control.
 Under capitalist logic, markets and state serve capitalist ends.
 Under a different logic, they would serve different ends.
 This is significant because the environmentally concerned frequently see the market as their enemy and the state ("government") as their friend.
 However, the critical factor is not these entities themselves, but rather the economic context in which they operate.

 NOTE: Although they are distinct, state and government are consistently conflated.
 The term "state" refers to the institutions and organizations authorized by social leaders to maintain public order and regulate social functioning.
 "Government" refers to the elected politicians who represent the populace's views and concerns.
-Based on its delegated authority, the state - which is typically disguised as "government agencies" or "the civil service" - is dominant.
+Based on its delegated authority, the state - which is typically disguised as "government agencies," "the civil service," or "the bureaucracy" - is dominant.
 The capitalist state will therefore dilute or ignore any government initiatives that seriously conflict with capitalist ends.

 - The application of capitalist logic varies widely based on historical and social factors.
 Capitalist economies thus show marked differences in their environmental and social attributes.
 This is clearly exemplified by the disparities between two capitalist countries: Norway and the United States.